isomerpages/gb-assist/pages/eegequipment/Refrigerator.md

 ### Technical Requirements

-Household refrigerator: Minimum 3-ticks and using refrigerant with GWP <= 15<br>Commercial refrigerator: Inverter technology
+Household refrigerator: Minimum 3-ticks and using refrigerant with GWP <= 15

+Commercial refrigerator: Inverter technology

 ### Pre-Approved Equipment Brands and Models